Koreans take “clothes make the man” to the next level. The style of outfits you wear at work can actually shape your destiny.

 Also cuff links add a nice touch if you’re working at a finance company.

-Koreans try to avoid wearing ties, but still they’re mandatory for formal events or at more conventional companies.
+Koreans try to avoid wearing ties, but they’re mandatory for formal events or at more conventional companies.

 Shoes and Bags for Men